Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 Accurate judgment, decisive action, clear expression of follow-up actions and rewards and punishments, and providing alternative solutions.

-I hope everyone can think about the root causes of the problems, instead of just treating the symptoms.
+I hope everyone can think about the root causes of the problems rather than just treating the symptoms.
 Natural disasters will always occur, but often it is man-made disasters that cause greater harm.
-I just hope that everyone can live stable and happy lives, and not rely on unity in times of difficulty to prosper the nation.
+I just hope that everyone can live stable and happy lives, and not rely solely on unity in times of difficulty to prosper the nation.

 The way of the people lies in having constant possessions and constant hearts.
 Those without constant possessions will not have constant hearts.
 If they lack constant hearts, they will indulge in extravagance and licentiousness, and there is nothing they will not do.